Manufacture of wooden houses

 How wooden houses were and are made in Romania

 Wooden houses have always been made in Romania.
-Because the wood is "exposed", we tend to think that they are only specific to mountain areas.
+Because the wood is 'exposed', we are inclined to think that they are specific only to mountain areas.
 Not so!
-Even if it was not visible, wood was the structure of the house.
-The thatched houses that were built in the lowlands, where wood was scarce and very precious (see Moromete's acacia), had wooden pillars, beams, the base of the house and the roof structure (asteriala).
+Even if it wasn't visible, the wood was the strength structure of the house.
+The straw thatched houses that were built in the plains, where wood was scarce and very precious (see Moromete's acacia), had wooden pillars, beams, beams, the floor of the house and the roof structure (asteriala).
 The fact that there is now a real wooden house industry in Romania is a natural consequence.
-Classic or modern, made of round or square logs or prefabricated walls, wooden houses have reached the furthest corners of Europe, with Romanian builders being appreciated in countries with tradition such as Norway, Finland, France or Germany.
+Classic or modern, made of round or square logs or prefabricated walls, wooden houses have reached the furthest corners of Europe, with Romanian builders appreciated in traditional countries such as Norway, Finland, France and Germany.

-Wood, clay and stone were the building materials on which the peasant relied in the past.
-In the north, north-west and central parts of the country, where there were impressive forests, wood was the basic raw material and houses were built largely of wood.
+Wood, clay and stone were the building materials peasants relied on in the past.
+In the north, north-west or in the center of the country, where there were impressive forests, wood was the basic raw material and houses were built largely of wood.
 The insulation between the logs was made of clay and the foundations of stone.
-In other areas, where forests were scarcer, wood was combined with clay and straw for walls.
+In other areas, where forests were scarcer, wood was combined with clay and straw for the walls.
 But they always kept some wood to embellish the house.
-Carved pillars were added, wood embroidery on the eaves, and carved symbol beams enriched the facades.
+They added carved pillars, wood embroidery on the eaves, and trusses with carved symbols to enrich the facades.

 wooden houses